Update cookies preferences Skip to main content

 Right at the end of spring is surely the perfect time to taste Kent’s finest wines all under one roof, as the weather begins to warm up and you dream of wandering the vineyards.
 With 14 wine producers from Kent showcasing their product, Master of Wine Clive Barlow will host the event where you can sample the county's finest wines.
 Of course after the session you are free to buy your favourites, which to us sounds like the perfect way to amplify those summer evenings.

-Taste of Kent Food & Drink Festival
+Medway Food and Drink Festival

-15th June
+14th - 15th June

 Ashford Food & Drink Festival